yutaplug/Aliucord/docs/themer/index.md

 - GitHub:
   - Create a GitHub account
-  - Create a repo (make sure its public)
+  - Create a repo (make sure it's public)
   - Click `Add file` and upload the font
   - Once uploaded, click its name
   - Hold `View raw` and copy the address
-  - Paste the link(s) into Themer
+  - Go to Themer settings → your theme → `Fonts` & paste it where the asterisk is
     :::tip
     If the font you want is already uploaded in some repo, you can just copy the raw link, no need to make your own repo.
     :::